ibiixie/dotfiles/README.md

+> [!WARNING]
+> These dotfiles are outdated and incomplete, and they might not function as a result!
-> [!IMPORTANT]
+>
-> This rice is outdated and unfinished as I switched from Sway to Hyprland!
-My new rice will likely be uploaded here at some point in the future :D
+> I distro-hopped to NixOS/Hyprland and I'm actively working on rewriting them :3

 <br>